P-p-H-d/mlib/README.md

 this variable will be shared by all lists of the same type.
 * it overwrites memory allocation of the created list to use this mempool with this variable.

-Using mempool allows to create heavily efficient list but it will be only worth the effort in some heavy performance context.
+mempool creates heavily efficient list but it will be only worth the effort in some heavy performance context.
 The created mempool has to be initialized before using any methods of the created list by calling  mempool\_list\_name\_init(variable) and cleared by calling mempool\_list\_name\_clear(variable).